NeuroTechX/ntx_slack_archive/devices.md

  >Wow dano thanks so much for the information!
 Really helpful, I'll check it all out.  bhargava2566302 will definitely let you know.

+6/4/2017 11:14 PM

+ **chrisabbott** :

+ >tonyb You could save yourself some time by purchasing this and using it with muse-lsl: <http://www.silabs.com/products/wireless/bluetooth/bluetooth-low-energy-modules/ble121lr-bluetooth-smart-long-range-module1>